 Paragraph 3 deals with the situation where the parties are unable to agree alternative contract terms.
 In this case, there are mainly two options: contract termination by one of the parties, or adaptation or termination by the judge or arbitrator having jurisdiction under the contract.
 Under option A, the party invoking hardship will be entitled to terminate the contract on its initiative.

-Under option B, (which is admitted under a number of national laws as well as under the Unidroit Principles) the parties are entitled to request a judge or arbitrator to adapt or terminate the contract.
-If option B is considered inappropriate by the contractual parties, who fear the adaptation of the contractual balance by a third party (judge or arbitrator), parties can choose option A or C, which do not involve adaptation of the contract.
-Under option A, the party invoking hardship will be entitled to terminate the contract on its initiative -- and the other party may thereafter claim the unlawfulness of such decision -- , whereas under option C, either party may request the judge or arbitrator to declare the termination.
+Under option B, (which is admitted under a number of national laws as well as under the Unidroit Principles, the parties are entitled to request a judge or arbitrator to adapt or terminate the contract.
+In this case the judge or arbitrator may decide which of the two alternatives is more appropriate, in particular where no adaptation is reasonably possible.

+If option B is considered inappropriate by the contractual parties, who fear the adaptation of the contractual balance by a third party (judge or arbitrator), parties can choose option A or C, which do not involve adaptation of the contract by the judge or arbitrator.
+Under option A, the party invoking hardship will be entitled to terminate the contract on its initiative – and the other party may thereafter claim the unlawfulness of such decision – , whereas under option C, either party may request the judge or arbitrator to declare the termination.

-If the parties opt for adaptation, it may be useful for the judge or arbitrator to invite the parties to submit proposals of the required adjustments, which may be taken as possible starting points for adapting the contract.
+In case the parties opt for adaptation, it may be suggested that the judge or arbitrator invites the parties to submit proposals of the required adjustments, which might be taken as starting point for adapting the contract.